pervognsen/bitwise/FAQ.md

 Q: What do I need to know in advance to follow along?

-The only hard requirement is fluency in the C programming language and understanding the foundational ideas of computer science and computers you'd pick up as a computer science undergraduate student or as a working programmer, e.g. standard textbook algorithms and data structures.
+The only hard requirement is fluency in the C programming language and understanding the foundational ideas of computer science and computers that you'd typically pick up as a computer science undergraduate student or as a working programmer, e.g. standard textbook algorithms and data structures.
 But the more you already know, the easier it will be.
 While the formal prerequisites for Bitwise are minimal, don't expect it to be easy.
-You have to be ready to wrestle with deep, new ideas.
+Be ready to wrestle with deep, new ideas on a recurring basis.
 Some topics will out of necessity be covered at a rapid pace, with pointers to additional reading material for people who need or want to learn more.

 Q: Do I need to spend money on hardware?